 A student's Pell Grant amount is primarily determined by his expected family contribution, which is based on student and family earnings.
 (The formula is: Pell Grant Award = Total Maximum Pell Grant minus Expected Family Contribution.
 In some cases, the amount may be influenced by the cost of attending the institution.)

-For the 2015-16 academic year, the maximum Pell Grant award for a full-time student is \$5,775.
+For the 2017-18 academic year, the maximum Pell Grant award for a full-time student is \$5,950.
 Awards are prorated based on enrollment status and the length of the attendance period.
-The average new award in 2014-2015 was approximately \$3,792.
-Pell Grant recipients typically come from very low-income families; 73 percent of recipients in the 2013-14 academic year had household incomes under \$30,000, and more than half came from families with income at or below \$20,000.43

-Certificate and degree programs are generally eligible for Pell Grants if they meet all these criteria:
+The average new award in 2015-2016 was approximately \$3,792.
+Pell Grant recipients typically come from very low-income families; 70 percent of recipients in the 2015-16 academic year had household incomes under \$30,000, and 39 percent came from families with income at or below \$20,000.43 Certificate and degree programs are generally eligible for Pell Grants if they meet all these criteria: